Wood Porch Flooring

 You probably didn't know all of the wood options you have when either building a new porch or renovating an old one.

-Traditional wooden front porch floor
+Here's a traditional wooden front porch floor

 From the typical Southern yellow pine to exotic's like Ipe, there's a wood flooring to fit any budget or design.